 WJ Project Services has worked alongside a wide range of companies on exciting new projects throughout the UK.
-From commissioning to testing, we offer high-quality services from accredited and experienced technicians who are dedicated to making your project a reality.
+From commissioning to testing, we offer high-quality services from experienced technicians who are dedicated to making your project a reality.
 The electrification of Britain's railways is as important to us as it is to you, and our specialist knowledge in the field, as well as our extensive experience with both AC and DC high and low voltage projects, places us in the perfect position to assist.
 We have a vast portfolio including some of the most prestigious and innovative upgrades, testing and new installations.
 From whole new substations and overhead line testing to autotransformer upgrades and computerised configuration updates, WJ Project Services has done it all.

 No job is too big or too small at WJ Project Services and having worked on a vast number of jobs along the UK railway, including the Autotransformer upgrade projects and the electrification of the West Coast and North West railway line routes, we have experience in meticulous planning and flawless execution.

 As specialists in rail electrification commissioning and testing, we do everything from overhead line testing, SCADA (Supervisory Control and Data Acquisition) testing and short circuit testing to the installation of overhead lines, substations, switchboards and auxiliary equipment upgrades, replacements or overhauls to ensure the smooth running of systems on a long-term basis.

 Tested to full safety requirements in line with Network Rail procedures and requirements, our services give our customers peace of mind that they will have a project done on time and to the highest level of quality.

 We can create commissioning schedules based on work needed, including all testing leading up to the service of a system already in place, as well as full testing documentations.
 Our team is experienced in working as a unit to ensure that all work is performed promptly with minimal downtime or issues.